 Since her young daughter's diagnosis with Type 1 Diabetes, Becky has been instrumental in setting up a support network for children and their families living with Diabetes in Plymouth, Devon and Cornwall.
 She is secretary to the support group 'Plymouth Sugar Zappers' and is an active volunteer fundraiser for diabetes research charities.

-David Noyce - Member of Finance & Estates Committee
+David Noyce - Chair of Board of Governors Designate.
+Member of Finance & Estates Committee and Nominations & Governance Committee

 David Noyce worked for over twenty years in a senior position at the funder and regulator of higher education in England, HEFCE.
 Latterly he was responsible for universities and colleges in London, Kent and the East of England and led HEFCE’s relations with the NHS and with specialist institutions.